lioujheyu/OpenGLES-sim/doxygen/README.doxy.md

 - Makefile

-  If you prefer to use unix build system, cbp2make will do you a favor but you need to compile this tool from source.
+  If you prefer to use unix build system, **cbp2make** will do you a favor but you need to compile this tool from source.
 You can get its source from [here] (http://sourceforge.net/projects/cbp2make/)

-  Once you get cbp2make's binary, use this command to generate Makefile if you are under Windows.
+  After cbp2make binary is ready, type

-		cbp2make -in ogles-sim.cbp -out Makefile
+		cbp2make -in ogles-sim.cbp -out Makefile //Generate Makefile make all                                 //Compile

-  And then type this command to compile.

-		make all

   You still need to check you compiler's version if you encounter any standard library's problem.